jdjakub/self-raising-diagrams/README.md

 Some parts of the diagram are object-level: they're part of the intended output.
 Other parts (perhaps in a designated meta-colour, like blue) are instructions to the next transformation pass to alter the diagram in some way (add stuff, remove stuff, etc).
 Sorta like macros.

 # Current instructions
 Currently, we recognise a simple visual notation of boxes, arrows, and text labels.
 Arrows are labelled by the closest text element.
+A text element not attached to an arrow may name a nearby box, if it is close enough.
 Each box means a JS object, and each arrow means a property, with the "obvious" semantics on that.
+The JS object will have its `name` property set to the box's name if it has one.

 ![Begin with a de-spatialising pass, ending up with DOM id's set and visual elements added to confirm correctness.
 Finish with a JS object graph.](boxes-arrows-labels-overview.svg)